VasilyMarkov/MIPT-Cpp-master-course/task5/Core-constant-expression.md

 The dangling reference doesn't satisfies these requirements.
 ## Conclusion

 Different compiler behavior is observed because clang decided to execute the function in run time and gcc in compile time.

-If you force both compilers to execute the function in compile time, they will both generate an error that the reference to the temporary object is not a constant expression.
+In other words gcc constexpr executes as consteval, which is not correct.